peterrod54/Utilities/README.md

 ### Description

-This utility inventories software installation of your Windows domain environment (_default mode_).
-If not a member of a domain, then it runs in single-host mode.
+This utility inventories installed software pertaining to your Windows domain environment (_default mode_).
+If no domain exists, then it runs in single-host mode.

 ## Windows Log Aggregator & Analyzer (_LogSpear_)